Diffeomorphisms with positive metric entropy

 For $x \in M$ and a subspace $F \subset T_x M$, we let

-If $x$ is Oseledets regular, and $F$ is a sum of Oseledets subspaces, then $\frac {1} {n} \log \Jac_F(f^n,x)$ indeed converges to the sum of the Lyapunov exponents of $f$ along $F$.
-Moreover if $\nu$ is an $f$-invariant finite Borel measure, and $F(x)\subset T_xM$ is measurable $f$-invariant distribution of subspaces defined $\nu$-almost everywhere, then for every $n \geq 1$ we have
+{ which is well-defined on a set of $x$ of total measure.} If $x$ is Oseledets regular, and $F$ is a sum of Oseledets subspaces, then $\frac {1} {n} \log \Jac_F(f^n,x)$ converges to the sum of the Lyapunov exponents of $f$ along $F$.
+Moreover if $\nu$ is an $f$-invariant finite Borel measure, and $F(x)\subset T_xM$ is a measurable $f$-invariant distribution of subspaces defined $\nu$-almost everywhere, then for every $n \geq 1$ we have

-If $\mu$ and $\nu$ are finite Borel measures, the notation $\mu\leq \nu$ means that $\mu(A)\leq \nu(A)$ for all measurable sets $A$.
+Recall that if $\mu$ and $\nu$ are finite Borel measures, the notation $\mu\leq \nu$ means that $\mu(A)\leq \nu(A)$ for all measurable sets $A$.
 This property is equivalent to the two conditions: $\mu$ is absolutely continuous with respect to $\nu$ and the Radon-Nikodym derivative $d\mu/d\nu$ is essentially bounded above by $1$.
 When $\nu$ is fixed, the set of measures $\mu$ satisfying $\mu\leq \nu$ is clearly compact in the weak-$\ast$ topology.